Fruit Juice: A Health & Weight Threat, Potentially More Damaging Than Soda!

 Fruit Juice Requires Lots Of Fruit

-Fruit is consumed slower than fruit juice, as it requires chewing, and the fiber within slows the sugar digestion & absorption.
+Fruit is consumed slower than fruit juice, as it requires chewing, and the fibre within slows the sugar digestion & absorption.
 The liver metabolizes this small amount of fruit sugar easily.
 Comparatively, it takes at least three apples to make one cup of apple juice.
-It’s difficult to consume three apples at one time, as the fiber provides a feeling of fullness, creating satiety.
+It’s difficult to consume three apples at one time, as the fibre provides a feeling of fullness, creating satiety.
 Fruit consumption allows for self-regulation.

 A Wolf In Sheep’s Clothing

-In comparison, fruit juice is full of sugar, missing the natural fiber, with minimal nutrients.
+In comparison, fruit juice is full of sugar, missing the natural fibre, with minimal nutrients.
 Shockingly, fruit juice is actually more detrimental than soda, like a wolf in sheep’s clothing.
 We perceive fruit juice to be nourishing & healthy as it’s derived from fruit.
 Yet, the comparison of soda & apple juice shows that 1 cup contains similar amounts at 40 grams of sugar and 160 calories.

 Fruit Juice Is Making You Fat

 The large and rapid intake of sugar from fruit juice is quickly absorbed without the fiber.
 This fruit sugar, fructose, can only be processed by the liver.
 Any excess fructose that the liver can’t metabolize is stored as abdominal & visceral fat.
 Additionally, excess fructose may also lead to Fatty Liver (Journal of Hepatology 2008), Insulin Resistance, Abnormal Cholesterol (Nutrition & Metabolism 2005) and Metabolic Syndrome (Faeh 2005).
 The potentially dangerous effect of fructose can occur in as little as ten weeks (Stanhope et al., Journal of Clinical Investigation 2009).